What Happens When You Pull A Muscle?

 What Causes A Pulled Muscle?

-Lifting objects is one way – say you go to lift something that’s too heavy for you, or you lift something from the wrong position, and then you feel your leg or back protest.
+For instance, say you go to lift something that’s too heavy for you, or you lift something from the wrong position, and then you feel your leg or back protest.

 You could also pull a muscle from overuse if you’re doing a motion that’s very repetitive.

-Poor posture and not warming up properly before and after your workouts can also cause pulled muscles.
+Thus, poor posture and not warming up properly before and after your workouts can also cause pulled muscles.

 How Do You Know If You Pulled A Muscle?